survoai/humalect-docs/docs/04-onboarding.md

 ## Signup with humalect

-visit https://humalect.com and sign up.
-Complete the registration flow and log in
+Visit https://humalect.com and sign up.
+Complete the registration flow and log in.

 ---
 ## Integrate your Cloud Provider